vessl-ai/hyperpocket/docs/hyperpocket/auth/supported-auth-flows.md

 ## **🔹 Code Example: Initializing authentication in advance **

-Here’s an example of how to setup authentication in intial phase that reduces latency during actual usage:
+Here’s an example of how to set up authentication in the initial phase, making it unnecessary for the user to proceed through complex authentication steps.

 ```python
 import asyncio